Reasons for the failure of British Caledonian: Significance for premium travel market

+Competitive disadvantages at Gatwick

 This constituted a major competitive disadvantage BCal faced at Gatwick compared with other airlines that were based at Heathrow.
 It was further compounded by the fact that Gatwick had few connecting flights during the 1970s and early 1980s, as a result of the regulatory regime as well as the bilateral air services agreements the UK Government had negotiated with its overseas counterparts.
 (The former necessitated going through a costly and time-consuming process to gain a licence to operate a scheduled service.
 This involved lengthy hearings the CAA conducted for each route application where BA and other independent airlines, which felt the Government's policy of making BCal its "chosen instrument" of the private sector discriminated against them, objected to BCal's application and – in cases where there were several rival applications – against each other as well.
 The latter often had no scope for designating a second British scheduled airline in addition to the incumbent carrier.
 This meant that even in those cases where BCal had succeeded in securing licences to operate scheduled services on routes of its choice, it was prevented from using these licences if it involved an international service where there was no scope in the relevant bilateral agreement for the UK Government to designate it as the second UK flag carrier.)

+Heathrow's dominance in interline traffic

 At the same time, Heathrow was the most important point in the world for interline traffic with more passengers changing flights there than at any other airport.
+Whatever connections there were at Gatwick were mostly provided by BCal itself, at great cost to the airline.